landbuland/landbuland.github.io/_posts/2022-06-18-RdemoAPIcampus.md

 ---

 layout: post
-title: "R demo - Using Baidu API to identify the number of separate collegecampuses in China"
+title: "R demo - Using Baidu API to identify the number of separate college campuses in China"
 date:   2022-06-18 23:59:59
 categories: Code_notebook